Distinguishing pairwise and higher-order interactions in coupled oscillators from time series: Results

 Here, we aim to identify the type of interaction between the oscillators and infer the topology and strength of the couplings (i.e. individual interaction) from the phase time series $\{ \phi_i(t) \}$ of oscillator $i$ ($i= 1, 2, \cdots , N$).
 Suppose that the phase time series is obtained at $L$ points at regular intervals $h$: $\phi_i(h), \phi_i(2h), ..., \phi_i(Lh)$.
 The derivative $d\phi_i/dt$ at time $t$ is approximated by the difference, $\frac{\Delta \phi_i}{\Delta t}(t)=: (\phi_i(t+h)- \phi_i(t))/h$.

-In this paper, we develop a method based on the adaptive LASSO~\cite{zou2006adaptive} for inferring the interaction parameters from time series.
-The model parameters, including the natural frequency ($\omega_i$) and the coupling parameters (${\bf W}^{(2)}_i$ and ${\bf W^{(3)}_i}$), are determined by fitting the dynamical model~\eqref{eq:Kuramoto} for an oscillator $i$.
-All parameters are determined by solving this problem repeatedly for all oscillators ($i= 1, 2, \cdots , N$).
-First, a preliminary estimate of the parameters of the $i$-th oscillator ($\omega_i$, ${\bf W}^{(2)}_i$, and ${\bf W}^{(3)}_i$) is obtained by the OLS (Ordinary Least Squares) method~\cite{malizia2024reconstructing}.
-These parameters are determined through minimizing the squared error given by
+In this paper, we develop a method based on the adaptive LASSO~\cite{zou2006adaptive} for inferring the couplings from time series, assuming the functional form of the coupling function (\ref{eq:pairwise},\ref{eq:threebody}) is known.
+The model parameters, including the natural frequency ($\omega_i$) and the coupling parameters (${\bf W}^{(2)}_i$ and ${\bf W^{(3)}_i}$), are estimated by fitting the dynamical model~\eqref{eq:Kuramoto} for an oscillator $i$.
+This estimation procedure is repeated for all oscillators ($i= 1, 2, \cdots , N$).
+First, a preliminary estimate of the parameters ($\omega_i$, ${\bf W}^{(2)}_i$, and ${\bf W}^{(3)}_i$) is obtained by the Ordinary Least Squares (OLS) method~\cite{malizia2024reconstructing}, which minimizes the squared error:

 where $h$ is the sampling interval.
+The minimization is performed by finding the local minimum at which the derivative is zero.

-The estimate is then refined through minimizing the cost function given by
+Next, the estimate is refined through minimizing the cost function: